Adele’s Personal Trainer Reveals The Diet And Workout Plan That Sheds Pounds

 Focusing on your core and eating clean and in moderation will help you shed weight like the singer.

-[Featuerd image by Christopher Polk/Getty Images for NARAS]
+[Featuerd Image by Christopher Polk/Getty Images]